 The Pioneers of the Amgen Biotech Experience

-Though the Amgen Biotech Experience now reaches more than 80,000 students and thousands of teachers each year, the program had humble beginnings.
+Though the Amgen Biotech Experience now reaches more than 80,000 students and over one thousand teachers each year, the program had humble beginnings.
 It all started with a group of scientists and teachers who had a passion for sharing their knowledge with students.

-In 1999, Amgen enlisted Marty Ikkanda, a professor of biological sciences at Pierce College in Woodland Hills, California, to revise the program’s curriculum to resemble his college classes, including giving students a chance to work with protein expression and purification.
+In 1999, Amgen enlisted Marty Ikkanda, a professor of biological sciences at Pierce College in Woodland Hills, California, to revise the program’s curriculum to resemble his college classes.
 The revised program was rolled out to 20 schools the next school year, and had grown to 30 schools by the school year’s end.

-In 2013, the program was renamed the Amgen Biotech Experience to reflect its evolution.
-Additionally, the Amgen Foundation has joined forces with Education Development Center, Inc., a global nonprofit organization with deep experience and expertise in science education, to establish a Program Office to support and strengthen the program.
+In 2013, the Amgen Foundation joined forces with Education Development Center, Inc., a global nonprofit organization with deep experience and expertise in science education, to establish a Program Office to support and strengthen the program.
 The program has continued to expand into new Amgen communities internationally.